Deck Repair In Toronto

 Can you resurface a deck in Toronto without rebuilding it?

 Only when the framing, footings, stairs, and guards are still worth keeping.
-Surface upgrades are not a substitute for structural work.
+Surface upgrades are not a substitute for structural work, and on older Toronto builds the structure is usually the real question.

-What usually pushes a repair job toward replacement?
+What usually pushes an Toronto repair job toward replacement?

 Failing posts, wrong stair layout, chronic drainage problems, or a structure that never worked properly for the lot in the first place.
+On Toronto yards where tight city lots and permit review were never fully addressed in the original build, those issues tend to stack.

 Should I repair first or price a new composite deck instead?

 If the structure is already tired, it is usually smarter to compare the repair scope against a clean rebuild before you commit.
+On Toronto builds where the framing is the problem, a composite resurface just hides the real cost.

 Figure Out If Repair Or Rebuild Makes More Sense